denpy/alfred-curlbus/README.md

 `CB_WF_SELECT_OPTION_TITLE_B=Work station 🏙 ` - any text you want, Alfred will present it as a select option.

-`CB_WF_PYTHON3_PATH=/usr/bin/python3` - this workflow needs Python 3.7, so either provide a full path to the Python 3.7 executable or if it's already in `$PATH` use just `python` or `python3` according to the executable name.
+`CB_WF_PYTHON3_PATH=/usr/bin/python3` - this workflow needs Python 3.7 or higher, so either provide a full path to the Python 3.7 executable or if it's already in `$PATH` use just `python` or `python3` according to the executable name.

 Icons made by